 Q: Do I have to apply any other scholarships or benefits for which I am eligible to my tuition, fees or e-books at CSU?

 A: Yes.
-All grants much be applied to your tuition, fees and e-books at CSU.
+All grants must be applied to your tuition, fees and e-books at CSU.

 Q: What if I graduated in a foreign country?

-A: You will need to have your transcript evaluated and translated by an official education evaluation service.
+A: You will need to have your transcript evaluated and translated (course by course) by an official education evaluation service.
 One example is the service World Education Services, www.WES.Org.
 Any related cost for the transcript is not covered by the scholarship.